Tax-Deductible Car and Truck Expenses

 Moving and Relocating

 Beginning in 2018, the Tax Cuts and Jobs Act of 2017 suspended the ability for nonmilitary taxpayers to use the moving expense deduction.
-For tax years prior to 2018, the cost of driving your car to move to a new residence may be deductible as part of the moving expense deduction if you must relocate for work-related reasons and your new place of employment is at least 50 miles farther from your old home than the distance between your old home and your old job.
-You must also work for your new employer for at least 39 weeks during the 12 months immediately following your move.
-This deduction is taken on Form 3903.
+For tax years prior to 2018, the cost of driving your car to move to a new residence was deductible as part of the moving expense deduction if you relocated for work-related reasons and your new place of employment was at least 50 miles farther from your old home than the distance between your old home and your old job.
+You must also have worked for your new employer for at least 39 weeks during the 12 months immediately following your move.
+This deduction was taken on Form 3903.

 You can deduct car expenses if you use your car when you're providing services to a charitable organization.
 Driving to perform volunteer services for a church, charity, or hospital would be deductible.
 This deduction is taken on your Schedule A as part of your charitable donations.

 Deducting Your Actual Expenses

 You have two options for deducting car and truck expenses.
-You can use your actual expenses, which include parking fees and tolls, interest on a vehicle loan, vehicle registration fees, personal property tax on the vehicle, lease and rental expenses, insurance, fuel and gasoline, repairs including oil changes, tires, and other routine maintenance, and depreciation.
+You can use your actual expenses, which include parking fees and tolls, vehicle registration fees, personal property tax on the vehicle, lease and rental expenses, insurance, fuel and gasoline, repairs including oil changes, tires, and other routine maintenance, and depreciation.
 Different car expenses are deductible depending on the purpose of the drive.
-For example, you cannot claim interest, depreciation, insurance or repairs if you're driving for charity or for medical reasons.
+For example, you cannot claim interest, depreciation, insurance, or repairs if you're driving for charity reasons.